tony-waters/tony-waters.github.io/_posts/2025-02-01-three-ways-with-jpa-one-to-one.md

 Importantly, the owning side does not have to correspond to the parent or child in the domain model.
-The placement of the foreign key is usually determined by factors such as database design, existing schema constraints, or performance considerations.
+The placement of the foreign key is usually determined by factors such as database design, existing schema constraints, and performance considerations.

 For this reason there are several valid ways to map the same Customer–Profile relationship in JPA, even though the domain model remains unchanged or similar.